 The objectives of this course are to provide students with a broad overview of the dominant theories and research in the areas of learning and motivation.
 Students will experience some classic experiments in this area of psychology through computer simulation and classroom demonstrations.

-Prerequisites: PSYC-201, PSYC-207, PSYC-322, MTSC-121...
+Prerequisites: PSYC-201, PSYC-207, PSYC-322, MTSC-121..
+Credit, three hours.

 PSYC-414.
 COUNSELING PSYCHOLOGY II